rajucomp/checkout/README.md

 9. Ledger bookkeeping and wallet features should be added so that transactions can be reconciled at the end of the day.

+10. Notification service should be added to provide notifications on payment events.

+11. Error handling and payment failures should be added.
+Retry alogorithms and exactly once delivery needs to be taken care of.

+12. The app should be able to handle multiple currencies.

+13. Idempotency needs to be taken care of to handle duplicate payments.

 ## Distributed Design